zabulus/core/doc/license/README.license.usage.txt

    the IPL, then this file should be released under the IPL too.

-3) The new files developed by the members of the Firebird project should be released under either the IDPL or the LGPL with exception clause.
+3) The new files developed by the members of the Firebird project should be released under the IDPL.
-   It's up to an author (initial developer) to decide which license should be used for his/her code.

 4) The new files contributed by people who are not members of the Firebird project should follow the rule #3.
-If an author (initial developer) doesn't care about the license to be used, the person who applies the contributed code to the CVS tree (a committer) becomes responsible for the license for the contributed code.
+If an author (initial developer) doesn't specify the license to be used, the person who applies the contributed code to the CVS tree (a committer) becomes responsible for the license assigned to the contributed code.

 5) Every non-binary file that exists in the CVS tree, should have a header section which describes the license this code is released under.
 If a file